Have Yourself a Merry Little Holiday

 ... a large, overpowering force requiring blind devotion and sacrifice.
 When you consider opting out of any of the endless activities available, you feel like a Scrooge.
 When you jump in with both feet, you feel like a leaf caught in a whirlwind.
 Forget any notions of balance.

 It doesn't help that advertising plays on our nostalgia for a holiday complete with a loving family and friends, surprise packages heaped under a gorgeous tree, cozy evenings by the fire, carolers singing, bells ringing, and colored lights aglow.

-That's why I wrote my book, Minimalism for the Holidays: Simplify Your Celebration for Greater Meaning and Joy (paid link).
-It's full of practical strategies to help you focus on what you value about this season.
+A Minimalist Holiday: Simplify Your Celebration for More Meaning and Joy.* It's full of practical strategies to help you focus on what you value about this season.
 This revised and expanded edition can be your guide to remove clutter and prepare your home for Christmas, budget money and time for maximum satisfaction, deal gracefully with difficult relationships and sad memories, discover that the most wonderful parts of the season have nothing to do with gifts, and much more.

 P. S. I plan to donate half of my November royalties to World Vision, a Christian humanitarian organization helping children, families, and communities around the world overcome poverty and injustice.